-Adjustment of these four settings is critical for a noise-free and high performance operation of the device.
+Adjustment of these three settings is critical for a noise-free and high performance operation of the device.
 It is possible to obtain an average performance with the default settings.
-However, these settings need to be adjusted in order to perform deeper searches when ground and surrounding conditions allow or to be able to perform a search under challenging conditions.
+However, these settings need to be adjusted in order to perform deeper searches as ground and surrounding conditions allow or to perform search under challenging conditions.

-Sensitivity, Threshold and iSAT in All Metal Mode
+Gain, iSAT and Threshold in All Metal Mode

 In the All Metal mode, search is performed with a continuous humming sound in the background, also referred to as the threshold sound.
 The loudness of this hum directly impacts the detection depth of smaller and deeper targets and it is adjusted by the threshold setting.
 If the threshold is set too high, the target signal may not be heard.
 On the contrary, if it is too low, you give up the depth advantage this setting offers.
 In other words, weak signals of smaller or deeper targets may be missed.
-It is recommended for average users to leave this setting at its default value and for experienced users to adjust to the highest level where they can still hear the weak target signals.